sinduja-r/k8-cloud-monitoring-demo/README.md

-# Kubernetes Deployment Demo for a Flask Application
+# Phase 1: Kubernetes Deployment Demo for a Flask Application

 ## Overview
 This project provides a hands-on demonstration of deploying a containerized Python Flask application onto a local Kubernetes cluster.
 Using Minikube, Docker, and kubectl, it illustrates core Kubernetes concepts for managing a web application.